Streaming APIs

 How it works

-When you connect to a streaming API endpoint, the client and server will do a handshake in the form of a http request.
+When you connect to a streaming API endpoint, the client and server will do a handshake in the form of a HTTP request.
 If the server accepts the handshake request, a stream is returned to the client and to the API handler.
-Under the hood the stream is a websocket that can be used to send and receive messages over.
+Under the hood the stream is a WebSocket that can be used to send and receive messages over.

 Path parameters, query parameters and headers can be passed via the handshake request.
-The stream returned to the client and to the API handler are typed with the incoming and outgoing message types that you specify in your api.
+The stream returned to the client and to the API handler are typed with the incoming and outgoing message types that you specify in your API.

 Defining streaming APIs

 Similar to how you can define RESTful API endpoints with Encore, you can also easily define type-safe streaming API endpoints.
 They accept a handshake type, an incoming and an outgoing message type (depending on your choice of stream direction).
+The type parameters are required for Encore to understand your API.

 If you don't need any data from the handshake, you can ignore that type, and only specify the incoming and outgoing message types.